Baby Cucumber and Golden Berry Salad – Bright, Tangy & Perfect for Summer

 Nothing will quite replace these golden berries in terms of flavour as they are so unique, but these would work well as a salad.

 Heirloom tomato alternative: If there aren’t any heirloom tomatoes available or they are a bit expensive, regular tomatoes will be fine to use.
+Use cherry, grape, or vine-ripened tomatoes for sweetness and colour contrast.

 Baby cucumber alternative: If mini cucumbers are not in season, just get a small cucumber and dice it up.